eyzi/bevy-study/examples/rpg/README.md

 - Snow mechanics
 - Dialogue mechanics
 - Fullscreen Mode
+- Map change mechanics

 ## Flaws
 - Dialogues are not organic interactions
 - Map is not loaded in a proper state
 - No animation/cut scene mechanics yet
-- No map change mechanics yet
 - Not really a "game" tbh
+- Snowing inside the house